-- Pull the air switching valve hose [C] out of the air cleaner housing. - Start the engine and run it at idle speed. - Plug [A] the air switching valve hose end with your finger and feel vacuum pulsing in the hose. - ★If there is no vacuum pulsation, check the hose line for leak.
+- Pull the air switching valve hose [D] out of the air cleaner housing. - Start the engine and run it at idle speed. - Plug [A] the air switching valve hose end with your finger and feel vacuum pulsing in the hose. - ★If there is no vacuum pulsation, check the hose line for leak.
 If there is no leak, check the air switching valve (see Air Switching Valve Unit Test in the Electrical System chapter) or air suction valve (see Air Suction Valve Inspection in the Engine Top End chapter).

-Engine Top End

-Valve Clearance Inspection
+Engine Top End Valve Clearance Inspection

+OValve clearance must be checked and adjusted when the engine is cold (room temperature).

+Cylinder Head Cover (see Cylinder Head Cover Removal in the Engine Top End chapter)

+Timing Inspection Cap [A]

+Timing Rotor Bolt Cap [B]

-- OValve clearance must be checked and adjusted when the engine is cold (room temperature). - Remove the cylinder head cover (see Cylinder Head Cover Removal in the Engine Top End chapter). - Unscrew the upper [A] and lower [B] caps on the clutch cover. - Check the valve clearance when the pistons are at TDC.
-The pistons are numbered beginning with the engine left side. - Using a wrench [A] on the crankshaft rotation bolt, turn the crankshaft clockwise until the "1/T" mark on the timing rotor is aligned with the notch [B] in the edge of the upper hole in the clutch cover for #1 piston and "2/T" mark for #2 piston.
+- Check the valve clearance when the pistons are at TDC.
+The pistons are numbered beginning with the engine left side. - Using a wrench on the timing rotor bolt, turn the crankshaft clockwise until the 1/T mark line [A] on the timing rotor is aligned with the notch [B] in the edge of the timing inspection hole [C] in the clutch cover for #1 piston and 2/T mark line [D] for #2 piston.